-- A combination of one or more methods recommended in the execution phase must be employed. - Alien and Invasive Species Monitoring, Control and Eradication Plans must be developed in terms of Sections (75(4) and (76) and submitted to the competent Authority in compliance to Section (10)(2)(b). - Progress in weed control should be documented or photographed and reported to the competent authority in line with Section 10(3) of the Alien and Invasive Species Monitoring, Control and Eradication Plans. - Do not disturb biological control agents when they are effective with other control methods to the extent that the agents are destroyed or become ineffective.
+- A combination of one or more methods recommended in the execution phase must be employed. - AIS Monitoring, Control and Eradication Plans must be developed in terms of Sections (75(4) and (76) and submitted to the competent Authority in compliance with Section (10)(2)(b). - Progress in weed control should be documented or photographed and reported to the competent authority in line with Section 10(3) of the AIS Monitoring, Control and Eradication Plans. - Do not disturb biological control agents when they are effective with other control methods to the extent that the agents are destroyed or become ineffective.
 Biocontrol reserves should be demarcated and protected under CARA Section (15D) of 1983. - Control options should form part of an ecological risk assessment5.